Get stories and expert advice on all things related to college and parenting.

 Part of our college students’ everyday lives is learning how to prepare for and react in case of an emergency on campus.

-Campus emergencies may be weather-related (hurricane, tornado, earthquake, winter storm, flood, mudslide) or involve serious accidents (fire) or an active shooter or other kind of attack.
+Campus emergencies may be weather related (hurricane, tornado, earthquake, wildfire, winter storm, flood, mudslide) or involve serious accidents or an active shooter or other kind of attack.
 Colleges and universities devise emergency plans for all of these scenarios and rehearse responses with the campus community through regular drills.

 Whether your student goes to school across town or across the country, you want to feel confident they know what to do in an emergency.
 Here’s how to talk to your student about being prepared, and where to find the information you need.

 On the college/university website, search “emergency management” or “emergency preparedness.”
-You can also use Google — type in those words plus the name of your student’s school.
+You can also search on the internet — type in those words plus the name of your student’s school.